KunnuSherry/YOLOv8/02_YOLO/Notes.md

 ---

+## Epchos ?
+Suppose you have 1,000 images in your training set.
+If you train for:
+1 epoch: the model sees all 1,000 images once
+10 epochs: the model sees all 1,000 images 10 times (in different shuffled order each time)

+---

 ## 🧠 What is YOLO?

 **YOLO (You Only Look Once)** is a revolutionary object detection algorithm that detects all objects in an image **in a single forward pass** through a neural network.